-- the pace of patient enrollment in our Phase 3 PolarisDMD trial and any unanticipated costs or expenses related to this trial, including costs and expenses for any additional research or preclinical or clinical development efforts related to this trial; - the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our product candidates and potential product candidates, including current and future clinical trials; - · our ability to enter into and the terms and timing of any additional collaborations, licensing or other arrangements that we may establish; - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - · subject to receipt of marketing approval, revenue, if any, received from commercial sales of our product candidates; - · our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - · the costs of operating as a public company.
+- any unanticipated costs or expenses related to our Phase 3 PolarisDMD and GalaxyDMD trials, including costs and expenses for any additional research or preclinical or clinical development efforts related to this trial; - the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our product candidates and potential product candidates, including current and future clinical trials; - the impact of COVID-19 on our operations, business and prospects; - · our ability to enter into and the terms and timing of any additional collaborations, licensing or other arrangements that we may establish; - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of marketing approval, revenue, if any, received from commercial sales of our product candidates; - · our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of medicines that we do not expect to be commercially available for several years, if at all.
+Our commercial revenues, if any, will be derived from sales of medicines that we do not expect to be commercially available for years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.